i Light Singapore 2023: A New Wave At The Sustainable Light Festival

 Follow us on Instagram, Facebook and Telegram for the latest updates.

 i Light Singapore is returning to Marina Bay from 1 to 25 June 2023.
-Organised by the Urban Redevelopment Authority (URA) and presented by DBS, Asia’s leading sustainable light festival will transform the Bay into a visual playground new immersive light art installations and programmes that promise to delight the senses.
+Organised by the Urban Redevelopment Authority (URA) and presented by DBS, Asia’s leading sustainable light festival will transform the Bay into a visual playground with 14 immersive light art installations and programmes that promise to delight the senses.

 This year, i Light Singapore 2023 will expand beyond Marina Bay to two new locations – South Beach and Millenia Walk – to offer festival goers fresh experiences and bring the artworks closer to more people.